 - No previous experience in German?
 GER 1130 is the correct course. - Some previous experience learning German in High School or other institution?
-Contact the Undergraduate Coordinator (Dr. Will Hasty) to enroll in the appropriate German language course.
+Contact the Undergraduate Coordinator (Dr. Will Hasty (Links to an external site.)) to take the placement exam and enroll in the appropriate German language course.